Updated October 2020

-But what you might not know is that these programmes are based on real-life events, more specifically, some of the biggest money laundering cases in history.
+What you might not know is that these programmes are based on real-life events, more specifically, some of the biggest money laundering cases in history.

 What is Money Laundering? 💰

-Just like with examples of money laundering on TV, real-life criminal organisations are constantly coming up with more creative ways to convert their illegal proceeds into legitimate money through the use of cash businesses, low value electronic payments or cryptocurrency proxies.
+Like money laundering on TV, real-life criminal organisations are constantly coming up with more creative ways to convert their illegal proceeds into legitimate money through the use of cash businesses, low value electronic payments or cryptocurrency proxies.

-Sure, but why should I care? 🤔
+But why should I care? 🤔

+Every crime has a victim and every crime harms society.
 When people think of crime and banks they often think of card fraud – someone stealing card details and then spending the money without the owner’s permission.

 How can money laundering be prevented? ✋